openforcefield/openff-interchange/README.md

 ## License

-The source code of Interchange is hosted at https://github.com/openforcefield/openff-interchange and is available under the MIT license (see the file LICENSE).
-Some parts inherit from code distributed under other licenses, as detailed in LICENSE-3RD-PARTY).
+The source code of Interchange is hosted [on GitHub](https://github.com/openforcefield/openff-interchange) and is available under the MIT license (see the file LICENSE).
+Some parts inherit from code distributed under other licenses, as detailed in LICENSE-3RD-PARTY.

 ## Acknowledgements